 On January 18, 2022, we amended our credit agreement dated February 8, 2019, specifically related to the Term Loan Facility, to establish Incremental Term Loans in an aggregate principal amount of \$460 million with a maturity date of January 18, 2029 ("2029 Term Loan").
 We used the proceeds from the 2029 Term Loans to redeem our then-outstanding \$420 million in aggregate principal amount of the 6.875% Senior Secured Notes due 2026, inclusive of early redemption premium of \$16.3 million, accrued interest and fees and expenses.
-As a result of the redemption, we recorded a loss on debt extinguishment of \$23.0 million at the difference between the settlement payments of \$436.3 million and the carrying amount of the debt of \$413.3 million, including unamortized debt issuance costs of \$6.7 million.
+As a result of the redemption, we recorded a loss on debt extinguishment of \$23.0 million as the difference between the settlement payments of \$436.3 million and the carrying amount of the debt of \$413.3 million, including unamortized debt issuance costs of \$6.7 million.
 The loss was recorded within "Non-operating income (expense)-net" for the three months ended March 31, 2022.
-Initial debt issuance costs of \$7.4 million related to the 2029 Term Loan were recorded as a reduction of the carrying amount of the term loan and will be amortized over its contractual term.
+Initial debt issuance costs of \$7.4 million related to the 2029 Term Loan and will be amortized over its contractual term.